starovoitovs/starovoitovs.github.io/_posts/2022-11-17-deep-solver-for-fbsde-with-jumps.markdown

 We conclude that our extension of the deep FBSDE method performs well even in the presence of the jumps.

+> The code for this article is available on [github](https://github.com/starovoitovs/deepfbsde).

 # References

 * Han, Jiequn, and Arnulf Jentzen.
 "Deep learning-based numerical methods for high-dimensional parabolic partial differential equations and backward stochastic differential equations."
 Communications in mathematics and statistics 5.4 (2017): 349-380.
 * Ji, Shaolin, et al. "Three algorithms for solving high-dimensional fully coupled FBSDEs through deep learning."
 IEEE Intelligent Systems 35.3 (2020): 71-84.
 * Øksendal, Bernt, and Agnes Sulem.
 Stochastic Control of jump diffusions.
 Springer Berlin Heidelberg, 2005.